Control plane and nodepool versions and releases

 The following upgrade paths are supported:

-• From a minor release to another supported minor AND latest patch release
+• From a minor release to another supported minor and latest patch release

 • From a patch release to the latest patch release

-• Major | minor release with breaking changes: only at cluster minor or patch release upgrade (triggered by customer)
+• Major to minor release with breaking changes: only at cluster minor or patch release upgrade (triggered by customer)

-You can enable auto upgrades of the control plane components to the latest patch release available on your current Kubernetes minor release by setting the auto-upgrade parameter to true on your cluster.
+You can enable auto-upgrades of the control plane components to the latest patch release available on your current Kubernetes minor release by setting the auto-upgrade parameter to true on your cluster.

-For example, you can either set the --auto-upgrade flag when you create a cluster using the CLI (with exo compute sks create), or enable it on an existing cluster with exo compute sks update.
+For example, you can either set the --auto-upgrade flag when you create a cluster using the CLI (with exo compute sks create), or enable auto-upgrade on an existing cluster with exo compute sks update.

-Auto upgrades work exactly like upgrades triggered manually by you.
+Auto-upgrades work exactly like upgrades triggered manually by you.

 Release schedule